 QUALITY AUDIO IS IMPORTANT!

 - Sound for your entry is not required but is recommended for the Performance category.
-There is only one microphone available.
-We will never give you more than 1 microphone.
+Microphones will not be available.
 Any words spoken from stage will not be heard by the audience.

 - There will NOT be audio editing software/machine on site.
 Please have all audio prepared ahead of time.